mlip-cmu/s2023/lectures/11_dataquality/dataquality.md

 ----
 ## Users may deliberately change data

-Users react to model output
+Users react to model output; causes data shift (more later)

 Users try to game/deceive the model